 Why So Angry, Bird?

-Roosters can be silly and curious with no hens around, but if they have a flock or an opportunity to grow one, expect zero sense of humor.
+Roosters can be silly and curious, but if they have a flock or an opportunity to grow one, biology can take over, and suddenly that rooster has zero sense of humor.
 Serious rooster face:

-Humans interfere with rooster goals in many more ways than we’ll ever know.
-We’re always stomping past the invisible lines roosters draw to protect their families.
-Most roosters see even the kindest of humans as threats.
+Humans interfere with rooster goals in more ways than we’ll ever know.
+We’re always stomping past the invisible boundaries roosters draw to protect their families.
+It’s easy for roosters to view even the kindest of humans as threats.
 Nature of the beast.

 Misunderstood, Magical Male Chickens

 Rooster stories are usually about 4 a.m. crowing or being attacked on the head as a child.
 Roosters are bossy, touchy, feathered bulls.
 It’s not surprising most of us don’t realize how hard they work.

-Some days, I lift Cogburn up, and he feels so light I separate him from the pullets so he’ll eat a meal.
+Some days, I lift Cogburn up, and he’s so light I separate him from the pullets so he’ll eat, because he won’t eat in front of the flock.
 He has the weight of the flock on his shoulders even though he’s a growing chicken like everybirdy else.
-Both of our cockerels, including the little Easter Egger Stilton, have been willing to put themselves in harm’s way to round up their flockmates when there’s a threat, like a low-flying hawk.
-Cogburn regularly hustles the pullets under cover and yells loudly enough to alert us at the house that something scary is approaching, like when a daytime raccoon came out of woods to case the electric fence around the chicken yard.
+Both of our cockerels, including the little Easter Egger Stilton, have been willing to put themselves in harm’s way to round up their flockmates when there’s a threat like a low-flying hawk.
+Cogburn regularly hustles the pullets under cover and bakaws to alert us that something scary is approaching, like when a daytime raccoon came out of woods to case the the chicken yard.

 Guarding the Laying Hen